Ville Platte, Louisiana: Geography

 According to the United States Census Bureau, Ville Platte has a total area of 10.4 sqkm, of which 0.001 sqkm, or 0.01%, is water.

 U.S. Route 167 passes through the city as Main Street (eastbound) and Lasalle Street (westbound).
 The highway leads southeast 17 mi to Opelousas and north 52 mi to Alexandria.
 Louisiana Highway 10 passes through the city in tandem with US 167 but leads northwest 28 mi to Oakdale.

 Chicot State Park, Louisiana's largest state park, is located 8 mi north of Ville Platte.
 The park covers 6400 acre of rolling hills and water and has large numbers of deer, raccoon, and other wildlife.

 Demographics

-2020 census

 As of the 2020 United States census, there were 6,303 people, 3,007 households, and 1,686 families residing in the city.